 You only need a few ingredients to make these cookies.
 Here’s how to pick them.

 - Almond Flour – This makes a light, nutty base that creates soft, chewy cookies while bringing healthy fats and protein.
-If you need a nut-free version, you can try cashew or sesame flour, though oat or all-purpose flours may make the cookies too dense.
+If you need a nut-free version, you can try sesame flour, though oat or all-purpose flours may make the cookies too dense.

 - Maple Syrup – It’s a natural unrefined sweetener that adds a subtle caramel note without refined sugars.
 You can swap it with agave syrup or coconut nectar.